 And of course sample some of the delicious results.

-Chocolate originated in pre-Columbian Mexico from the cacao plant, and held historical significance in rituals, trade, and political power.
+Chocolate originated in pre-Columbian Mexico from the cacao plant, and held historical significance among Mayans in the Cozumel area, used in rituals, trade, and political power brokering.
 Modern Mexican chocolate remains a staple culinary life, used in sipping chocolate, decadent sauce for churros, and a key ingredient in the premier savory dish in Mexican cuisine – the complex masterpiece of molé sauce.

 Both the Mayans and Aztecs believed the cacao bean had magical, or even divine, properties, suitable for use in the most sacred rituals of birth, marriage and death.Smithsonian Magazine